-- Transport: possible contribution towards providing additional car parking to relieve parking pressure in the town centre and upgrading the existing access road serving the site. - Education: contributions towards increasing secondary school capacity will be required at the approved Council rate. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management.
+- Transport: Contribution towards 'Safer Routes to School' initiative and possible upgrading the existing access road(s) serving the site, to overcome congestion issues in the settlement. - Education: contributions towards increasing secondary school capacity will be required at the approved Council rate. - Open space, landscaping and play facilities: Provision of appropriate landscaping, open space and play facilities will be required together with details of their long term management.